stdlib-js/stdlib/docs/doctest.md

     indicates that the `foo` command prints two or more lines of undefined/unspecified output.
 This convention is particularly useful when indicating that a command will/may continually print (a potentially indefinite amount of) output until its process is stopped.

--   The only prefix which is supported is `e.g.,` to indicate exemplary/illustrative output.
+-   The only prefix which is supported is `e.g.,` in order to indicate exemplary/illustrative output.

     <!-- run-disable -->